Celtic Myth + Enchantment

 Irish & Gaelic

-My ancestry as far as I can discern is close to 98% Celtic - 2% is Norway.
-Even the English ancestry I have is in Shrewsbury, Shropshire which is 9 miles from Wales and used to be part of Wales.
+My ancestry as far as I can discern is close to 97% Gaelic - 3% is Germanic/Iceland.
+The English ancestry I have is from Shrewsbury, Shropshire which used to be part of Wales.

 2025 Updated Celtic Melange.